spr12ian/spr12ian.github.io/content/hugo/_index.md

 ---
 ### [Hugo](https://gohugo.io) {#hugo}
 This blog is generated using [Hugo](https://gohugo.io) and so far I like it.
 Hugo is a framework for building websites, a static site generator (SSG).
+The abundance of [themes](/hugo/themes) can be a little overwhelming.

 #### [About Hugo](https://gohugo.io/about) {#about-hugo}
 + [Benefits](https://gohugo.io/about/benefits)